 The owner shall keep the Five-Day Pass in the vehicle, in a location that is accessible to be able to present during inspections, at all times, while operating in California during the specified time frame.

-Upon request from CARB staff, inspectors, or peace officers, the vehicle operator shall present a valid compliance certificate, provisional compliance certificate, temporary operating permit, or Five-Day Pass for the vehicle under inspection and documentation of the hiring entity, if any, as specified in subsection (a).
+Upon request from CARB staff, inspectors, or peace officers, the vehicle operator shall present a valid temporary operating permit or Five-Day Pass, if applicable, for the vehicle under inspection and documentation of the hiring entity, if any, as specified in subsection (a).

 NOTE: Authority cited: Sections 39002, 39003, 39600, 39601, 43000, 43013, 43018, 43701, 44011.6, and 44152, Health and Safety Code; Sections 27158.1 and 27158.2, Vehicle Code.
 Reference: Section 44152, Health and Safety Code; Sections 27158.1 and 27158.2, Vehicle Code.

 2196.1.
-Compliance Certificate and Registration.
+HD I/M Compliance and Registration.

-A vehicle owner shall demonstrate compliance with the HD I/M Regulation as specified in section 2196.1(b)(1) to (b)(5) to receive a compliance certificate.
+A vehicle owner shall demonstrate compliance with the HD I/M Regulation as specified in section 2196.1(b)(1) through (b)(5).

-Upon a transfer of ownership or registration in California, the new owner shall demonstrate compliance by ensuring the requirements of section 2196.1(b)(1) to (b)(5) have been met for the vehicle within the last 90 calendar days in advance of the transfer date to receive a compliance certificate.
-For example, if a new owner takes ownership of a vehicle on June 1, the new owner shall receive a compliance certificate if compliance was demonstrated between March 3 and June 1.
+Upon a transfer of ownership or registration in California, the new owner shall demonstrate compliance by ensuring the requirements of section 2196.1(b)(1) through (b)(5) have been met for the vehicle within the last 90 calendar days in advance of the transfer date.
+For example, if a new owner takes ownership of a vehicle on June 1, the new owner shall ensure vehicle compliance was demonstrated between March 3 and June 1.

-Upon transfer of ownership of a new motor vehicle as defined in Health and Safety Code section 39042 to an ultimate purchaser, the new owner shall obtain a compliance certificate within 30 calendar days of the vehicle purchase by meeting the requirements of section 2196.1(b)(1) to (b)(5), with the exception of (b)(3).
+Upon transfer of ownership of a new motor vehicle as defined in Health and Safety Code section 39042 to an ultimate purchaser, the new owner shall demonstrate compliance within 30 calendar days of the vehicle purchase by meeting the requirements of section 2196.1(b)(1) through (b)(5), with the exception of (b)(3).

-For the purposes of this HD I/M regulation, the following conditions would not constitute a transfer of ownership:
+For the purposes of this HD I/M Regulation, the following conditions would not constitute a transfer of ownership:

 A motor vehicle registered to a sole proprietor is transferred to the proprietor as owner.